AmalieHJ/Advanced-BIM-A1/README.md

 The use case is dependent on several other use cases such as structural, acoustics, fire, daylight, indoor climate and architecture as these cases impact choice of materials and thus evidently influence the LCA results.

 The structural analysis reveal dimensions of the load-bearing structures thus the material quantities.
-As different materials hold different carrying capacities, the choice of structural material may have a huge influence on material quantities used.
+As different materials hold different carrying capacities, the choice of structural material may have a huge influence on CO2 emmissions.

 Both acoustics and fire may introduce elements such as acoustic panels and fire retardants respectively to be included in the LCA.
 Likewise, indoor climate provide the systems such as ventilation channels that should also be included in the LCA.

 Daylight decides on number and type of openings that influence the energy frame.
-In spite of neglecting the energy aspect in our use case, the choice and number of windows still affect the LCA on materials.
+In spite of neglecting the energy aspect in our use case, the choice and number of windows still affect the LCA.

 Finally, the architecture establish the aesthetic arguments on choice of material.

 **Input data for use case**

-Area (m^2) and Volume (m^3).
+Area (m2) and Volume (m3).

 **Other use cases dependent on our use case**